Loading

 Free

-And, if you scroll down on the chat page, Microsoft will return you to its regular search page, with a link to the most recent question you asked the chat.
+If you scroll down on the Chat page, Microsoft will return you to its Search page with a link to the most recent question you asked the chat, seamlessly integrating your research across tools.
+(Note: This only works in Microsoft Edge.)

-If you're using the Microsoft Edge browser to access Bing, Bing Chat is integrated into a sidebar called Discover, and it includes additional features: Chat, Compose, and Insights.
+If you're using the Microsoft Edge browser to access Copilot, it's integrated into the sidebar, and it includes additional features: Chat, Compose, and Insights.

 Chat

-You can chat with Bing Chat directly from the sidebar, without having to go to the Bing Chat webpage.
+You can chat with Copilot directly from the sidebar without having to go to the Copilot webpage.
 The best part is that when you're on a website full of information, it answers questions from that page contextually

 Reading a complex article and want the key takeaways?
 Done.
 Need to understand a complex concept in simpler terms?
 Done.